paulmackinlay/state-machine/docs/08-service.md

 There are no implementations
-of [Subsystem](../src/main/java/com/webotech/statemachine/service/api/Subsystem.java) since each app will need bespoke implementations that house start and stop logic.
+of [Subsystem](../src/main/java/com/webotech/statemachine/service/api/Subsystem.java) since each app will need bespoke implementations that contain start and stop logic.
 It is up to app developers to ensure that the stop logic is the inverse of the start logic, the intention being that the stop logic will re-establish the subystem's state to what it was before the start logic was called.